5 hours on Mackinac Island - a photo journal

 construction of Fort Mackinac started in 1780

-After taking photos at the Fort and nearby houses, I walked along Huron Road past the Michigan Governor's summer home and then on across the backside of the Grand Hotel golf course.
+After taking photos of Fort Mackinac and some of the nearby houses, I walked along Huron Road past the Michigan Governor's summer home and then on across the backside of the Grand Hotel golf course.
 There was a rented carriage on the road behind me, but even though I was taking my time, the family with the carriage could never get their horse going fast enough to catch me.

-**Tip: The 102 year old Michigan Governor's Residence is open to visitors on Wednesday mornings from mid June to late August.
+**Tip: The 112 year old Michigan Governor's Residence is open to visitors on Wednesday mornings from mid June to late August.
 Admission is free.
-If the Michigan flag is flying, the Governor is in residence

 **Tip: Do not bicycle or walk through puddles on Mackinac Island.
 Particularly if it hasn't been raining.

-I continued across Annex Road and down grand Avenue to West Bluff Road with its gorgeous huge Victorian Homes.
-They have up to 15 bedrooms.
+I continued across Annex Road and down Grand Avenue to West Bluff Road (Google calls it Grand Hotel Avenue) with its gorgeous Victorian Homes.
+These huge homes have up to 15 bedrooms.
 The flowers in the gardens were spectacular.
 At the east end of the Road is the private street in front of the Grand Hotel.

-**Tip: The Grand charges $10 for non guests to visit the Hotel and Grounds (the money is credited to any purchases made at the hotel), but they don't charge people coming from this direction.
+**Tip: The Grand Hotel charges $10 for non guests to visit the Hotel and Grounds (the money is credited to any purchases made at the hotel), but they don't charge people coming from this direction.
+You will also avoid the charge if you go to the Grand Hotel by horse drawn taxi.

 Grand Hotel lobby